Semantically Reflected Programs: Semantic Reflection

 We finally explain the behavior of \smol{access}.
 In this case, the next statement to be executed contains an \smol{access} expression with some query \smol{sparql} and expressions $\mathsf{Expr}_1,\dots,\mathsf{Expr}_n$.
 The expressions $\mathsf{Expr}_1,\dots,\mathsf{Expr}_n$ are evaluated in the current state and their results substituted for the parameter variables in the query.
 The resulting query is evaluated using the semantically lifted configuration, producing a set of domain elements $\mathit{des}$ from which a \SMOL list with objects $\mathsf{obs}_\mathtt{Y}$ and head $\mathtt{Y}$ is constructed.
 These objects are then added to the configuration and the statement reduced to an assignment of $\mathtt{Y}$ into the target location.

 \begin{definition}[Semantics of \textbf{access}] Let $\userkb$ be a knowledge graph, $\mathsf{er}$ an entailment regime and $\mathsf{conf}$ a configuration of the form,

 where the next statement to execute in the top process contains an \smol{access} expression.
-Let $\sem{\mathsf{Expr}}_\mathtt{X}^{\sigma,\mathsf{obs}}$ denote the result of evaluating an expression $\mathsf{Expr}$ and $\mathsf{res}$ the result of performing the SPARQL query \smol{sparql} on the semantically lifted configuration, with all non-answer variables replaced by the literal resulting from the corresponding expression:
+Let $\sem{\mathsf{Expr}}_\mathtt{X}^{\sigma,\mathsf{obs}}$ denote the result of evaluating an expression $\mathsf{Expr}$ and $\mathsf{res}$ the result of performing the SPARQL query \smol{sparql} on the semantically lifted configuration, with all parameter variables replaced by the literals resulting from the corresponding expressions: